v4iv/theleakycauldronblog/src/pages/blog/quirks-of-migrating-the-blog-to-gatsby-v2.md

 Luckily this is where my problems ended with the migrations.
 Now, it was time for improving the blog, by adding search functionality.

-# Improvement Begins - Adding Search Functionality.
+# Improvement Begins - Adding Search Functionality

 I know this doesn't seem like much of a reason to include it in this blog, but I included this because I wanted to discuss how freakin' StaticQuery is!
 It was always in the plans to include a Search Box, and had planned to use `@andrew-codes/gatsby-plugin-elasticlunr-search` since I had no plans to use Algolia.
 I could still use `andrew-codes` version but i decided to use the forked version by `gatsby-contrib`, because I wanted to try out StaticQuery.
 And let me tell ya, it's a damn cool feature!